SMART Goals: Meaning, Examples, Template and How to Write Them

 Recommended books and articles on SMART goals

 These books and articles clearly explain the theory behind SMART goals and link it to goal theory, motivation, and performance.
-The mix of classic sources and modern insights helps you understand why specific, measurable, achievable, relevant, and time-bound goals work and how you can use them structurally in both personal and professional contexts.
+The mix of classic sources and modern insights helps you understand why specific, measurable, achievable, relevant, and time bound goals work and how you can use them structurally in both personal and professional contexts.

 - Doran, G. T. (1981).
 There’s a S.M.A.R.T. way to write management’s goals and objectives.
 Management Review, 70(11), 35–36. → The original source in which SMART goal criteria are introduced in a practical way, indispensable for understanding the history and logic of SMART goals.

 - Locke, E. A., Shaw, K. N., Saari, L. M., & Latham, G. P. (1981).
 Goal setting and task performance: 1969–1980.
-Psychological Bulletin, 90(1), 125–152. → A classic overview of goal-setting experiments that forms the basis for modern techniques such as SMART goals.
+Psychological Bulletin, 90(1), 125–152. → This article is a classic overview of goal-setting experiments that forms the basis for modern techniques such as SMART goals.

 How to cite this article: